DenysVuika/rung/README.md

 Verifies that the file(s) header is matching one or multiple templates.
 Typically, used for license header checks in source code files.

+Main features:

+- single file with multiple templates (matches any single)
+- multiple files with single template
+- multiple files with multiple templates

 ```shell
 rung check header --file <FILE>... --template <TEMPLATE>...
 ```